JWalshe86/Mickey-Mouse-Memory-Game/README.md

 - If you get 2 matches within 30 seconds you get 1 star
 - If you get 4 matches within 45 seconds you get 2 stars
 - If you get 6 matches within 60 seconds you get 3 stars & win the game!

+### Hard Mode

+- Click 'hard' on the yellow button beneath the game
+- If you can complete the game within 60 seconds
+AND 30 moves you'll have one.
+Otherwise the game will reset and you can try again

 ## Contents 📖